voogarix/t3rn-/README.md

 BRN blockchain explorer [https://brn.explorer.caldera.xyz](https://brn.explorer.caldera.xyz/)

-## Minimum recommended Balance to run executor node:

-🔴 L1RN = 1 BRN

-🔴 ARB SEPO = 2 ETH

-🔴 BASE SEPO = 2 ETH

-🔴 OPT SEPO = 2 ETH

-🔴 BLAST SEPO = 2 ETH
+## Minimum 10 ETH on each chain is recommended to catch some bid and at least 1 BRN for fees (mandatory!).

 ## Bridge:

-🔴 SEPO to ARB SEPO : [https://bridge.arbitrum.io/?destinationChain=arbitrum-sepolia&sourceChain=sepolia](https://bridge.arbitrum.io/?destinationChain=arbitrum-sepolia&sourceChain=sepolia)
+🔴 SEPO to ARB SEPO : [Arbitrum Official Bridge](https://bridge.arbitrum.io/?destinationChain=arbitrum-sepolia&sourceChain=sepolia)

-🔴 SEPO to BASE SEPO : [https://superbridge.app/base-sepolia](https://superbridge.app/base-sepolia)

-🔴 SEPO to OPT SEPO : [https://superbridge.app/op-sepolia](https://superbridge.app/op-sepolia)
+🔴 SEPO to BASE, UNICHAIN and other Superchain SEPO : [SuperBridge](https://superbridge.app/base-sepolia)

 🔴 SEPO to BLAST SEPO : send Sepolia ETH to one of these addresses (***1st one is recommended***) to get ETH on Blast Sepolia: ***0xc644cc19d2A9388b71dd1dEde07cFFC73237Dca8*** or ***0xDeDa8D3CCf044fE2A16217846B6e1f1cfD8e122f***